sourabhsahu334/newsUserBackend/IMPLEMENTATION_SUMMARY.md

    - Process some PDFs to create history entries
    - Test all three GET endpoints
    - Verify pagination works correctly
-   - Test filtering by status and processType
+   - Test filtering by status and folderId

 3. **Frontend Integration:**
    - Create a history page in your frontend